B-brane transport in anomalous (2,2) models and localization: Central charge of B-branes from K-theory

 In this section we study the central charge of B-branes on abelian GLSMs, when projected to their image in the Higgs branch.
 We saw in \autoref{ssec:HiggsGeom} that the geometry of the Higgs branch corresponds to a toric variety with at most abelian quotient singularities.
-Denote it by $X_{\zeta}$, where $\zeta$ is the real part of the FI parameter.
+Denote it by $X_{\zeta}$, where $\zeta$ is the real part of the FI parameter (we omit the subscript ``ren'': all FI parameters in this section are renormalized at some scale~$\mu$).
 The derived category $D(X_{\zeta})$ of such spaces is a well known mathematical object, as we previously reviewed in \autoref{ssec:Bbraneabelian}.